apiflask/apiflask/README.md

 The auto-generated OpenAPI spec file is available at <http://localhost:5000/openapi.json>.

-For a more complete example, see [/examples](https://github.com/greyli/apiflask/tree/master/examples).
+For some complete examples, see [/examples](https://github.com/greyli/apiflask/tree/master/examples).

 ## Relationship with Flask

-APIFlask is a thin wrapper on top of Flask, you only need to remember four differences (see *[Migrating from Flask](https://apiflask.com/migrating/)* for more details):
+APIFlask is a thin wrapper on top of Flask.
+You only need to remember four differences (see *[Migrating from Flask](https://apiflask.com/migrating/)* for more details):

 - When creating an application instance, use `APIFlask` instead of `Flask`.
 - When creating a blueprint instance, use `APIBlueprint` instead of `Blueprint`.